How to care for your Succulent

 Place your String of Pearls in a sunny spot.
 It will thrive in direct sunlight, but will not tolerate being permanently placed away from a window.
 At least 4-6 hours of sun is ideal.

-Your String of Pearls does not need to be watered as frequently as most indoor plants.
 Allow the soil to completely dry out between waterings.
+Once dry, water thoroughly until you see water flow from the drainage hole.
 Succulents do not like to have ‘wet feet,’ so make sure there is no standing water in the saucer.

 Your String of Pearls does not require any extra humidity and can handle dry air.